kubowania/Project-02/README.md

-# A simple counter-App using React
+# A simple React Project

 ## Scripts